Table of Contents

 Conduct Soil Tests for Feasibility

-The design of the septic tank relies heavily on soil quality, as it determines how well wastewater is absorbed and treated.
+The design of the septic tank relies heavily on soil quality, as it determines how well wastewater is absorbed and treated within the septic drain field design.
 Soil with flat grains can compact, causing drainage issues in the leaching system.
 Conduct a percolation test or hire a civil engineer to create a detailed soil report for the project.

 When planning residential septic system designs, homeowners must consider soil type, tank size, and local regulations for optimal performance.
 Understanding the soil composition ensures you select the right type of septic system for the property.
-Different soil types and combinations affect the performance of the system significantly.
+Different soil types and combinations significantly impact septic field design and overall system efficiency.

 Choose the Right Type of Septic System